MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-configuration-aspnet-core/includes/3-review-app-configuration.md

 ### Feature Management middleware for querying values

-A custom middleware, found at *src\Web\WebSPA\Infrastructure\Middlewares\FeatureManagementMiddleware.cs*, is a key component of the SPA's feature flag system.
+The custom middleware at *src\Web\WebSPA\Infrastructure\Middlewares\FeatureManagementMiddleware.cs* is a key component of the SPA's feature flag system.
 The middleware queries the specific feature flag values so they can be used in the SPA:

 :::code language="csharp" source="../code/src/web/webspa/infrastructure/middlewares/featuremanagementmiddleware.cs" id="snippet_Invoke" highlight="8":::